Skip to content

 Long Press New Event Menu Item

-Selecting Time – The time of the event can be set as the selection start time, selection end time, or a custom time.
+Selecting Time: The event time can be set to the selection start, selection end, or a custom time.

 Location Set At boat 2 (MS) and time left as where clicked on the Graph Screen.
 Text “Blue Capsized” added

-The created events will be shown in the “Graph Screen” or “Path Screen”
+Created events are shown in the “Graph Screen” and “Path Screen”.

 The event is shown as a Circle on Path